 As part of determining compensation levels for named executive officers, the Committee reviews information regarding the median compensation paid by other companies of comparable size both in our industry and generally.
 At least every two years the Committee asks its independent compensation consultant to provide it with a market assessment that utilizes blended market data from the most relevant compensation surveys available.
 In its most recent review in December 2016, the consultant referenced the Forest Products Industry Compensation Association Survey for industry-specific market data and surveys from Mercer for general industry market data representing similarly-sized companies.
-The Committee also reviews compensation data from companies within our performance peer group (see "2016 Long-Term Equity Awards - Peer Group") and similar-sized companies outside our peer group.
+The Committee also reviews compensation data from companies within our performance peer group (see "2017 Long-Term Equity Awards - Peer Group").